Rethink Robotics: Meet Baxter

 Duration : 0:2:33

-25 thoughts on “Rethink Robotics: Meet Baxter
+25 responses to “Rethink Robotics: Meet Baxter”

-1. The tacit …
+The tacit …

 The tacit implication is that full automation will occur at the point when it is? virtually free.
 This is incorrect; automation will in fact occur as soon as it is CHEAPER than human labour; not costless.
 The production line did not create free cars; neither will a fully automated factory.
 Materials are still scarce and thus attain a cost.